- Download our Moving to Buenos Aires Guide (PDF)

 Eating out in Buenos Aires

 The most popular area for good restaurants in Buenos Aires is Palermo, specifically Palermo Soho.
 There is also a wide range of international dining options available, such as Korean, Chinese, Thai and American.
-And though Argentinian cuisine is mainly focused on meat, expats with a vegetarian diet will be happy to hear that the city has seen a boom in vegetarian and plant-based restaurants.
+And though Argentinian cuisine is mainly focused on meat, expats who enjoy a vegetarian diet will be happy to hear that the city has seen a boom in vegetarian and plant-based restaurants.

 Nightlife in Buenos Aires